Hammad1007/Cat-Lovers/Testing.md

 npx cypress open
 ```

 Great, now we are ready to begin with our E2E Testing.
-Navigate to your IDE and open the folder 'cypress' which has been installed freshly after running the above commands.
-In your folder, go to the subfolder e2e and inside this folder, create a new 'cy.js' file to start writing your E2E tests for your website.
-You can refer to the file which I have created for any issues.
+Navigate to your IDE and open the folder 'cypress' which has been freshly installed.
+In your folder, go to the subfolder e2e and inside this folder, create a new 'test1.speccy.js' file to start writing your E2E tests for your website.`

 #### Important keywords in Cypress